wxcuop/quickfix-binary/README.md

-Windows build of Quckfix Man branch
+Windows build of Quckfix 1.15.1